SigmaPark/homo-genericus/include/SGM/Specification/test_specification.md

 sgm::spec::is_True(result == 2);
 ```
-"sgm::spec::is_True" throws an std::exception if the boolean parameter is false, and the exception prevents making Markdown file export.
+"sgm::spec::is_True" throws an sgm::Exception if the boolean parameter is false, and the exception prevents making Markdown file export.
 Therefore the code result is correct if the document file is successfully created.

 &nbsp;